AutoViML/AutoViz/README.md

 ```

 This is the main calling program in AV.
-It will call all the load, display and save programs that are currently outside AV.
+It will call all the load, display, and save programs that are currently outside AV.
 This program will draw scatter and other plots for the input dataset and then call the correct variable name with the `add_plots` function and send in the chart created by that plotting program, for example, scatter.
 You have to make sure that `add_plots` function has the exact name of the variable defined in the Class AV.
 If not, this will give an error.